Golf at the 1904 Summer Olympics – Men's team

-The men's team was an event held as part of the golf programme at the 1904 Summer Olympics.
+The men's team event was held as part of the golf programme at the 1904 Summer Olympics.
 It was the last time a golf event was held at the Olympics until 2016.
 Three teams of 10 golfers competed.
 The competition was held on September 17, 1904.

 Rosters

 While six teams had originally entered, only two turned up on the morning of the event: those representing the Western Golf Association and the Trans-Mississippi Golf Association.

 At the last minute, a group of players who were entering the individual event were able to form a team: as they were all members of the United States Golf Association, they competed under the banner of that organization.

 Note: Kenneth Edwards and John Maxwell did not compete in the subsequent individual event.